 1. Enjoy the view from Mount Victoria

-2. Visit the National Museum of Wellingon, Te Papa
+2. Visit the National Museum of Wellington, Te Papa

 3. Visit one of the free gardens

 Wellington has four gardens and you can visit them all for free!
+This is amazing if you love nature.
 The gardens are:

 - Botanic Garden, Thorndon